gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

                 'forest_model': self.forest_model}
 ```

-We also change the seed of the validation so that the next model selections are fair.
+We also change the seed of the validation so that the next model evaluations are fair:

 ```python
 # validation process